lupyuen/lupyuen.github.io/src/interrupt.md

 ![Tracing Arm64 Interrupts on QEMU Emulator can get...
 Really messy](https://lupyuen.github.io/images/interrupt-title2.png)

+_Tracing Arm64 Interrupts on QEMU Emulator can get...
+Really messy_

 # Test PinePhone GIC with QEMU

 _Will our hacked GIC Version 2 run on PinePhone?_